-Where a member of staff raises a grievance during the appraisal or capability process, the appraisal or capability process may be temporarily suspended in order to deal with the grievance.
-Where the grievance and appraisal or capability cases are related it may be appropriate to deal with both issues concurrently.
+Where a member of staff raises a grievance during the Performance Management or capability process, the Performance Management or capability process may be temporarily suspended in order to deal with the grievance.
+Where the grievance and Performance Management or capability cases are related it may be appropriate to deal with both issues concurrently.